FairwindsOps/pentagon/docs/networking.md

 The VPC is created by Terraform VPC which sets up a standard RO-style network platform. `kops` is then used to configure and deploy `kubernetes` into this existing VPC.

 ## Subnets
-Per AZ, TF-VPC creates 4 subnets: 1 `admin`, 1 `public`, and 2 `private` (one `working` and one `production`).
+Per AZ, terraform-vpc creates 4 subnets: 1 `admin`, 1 `public`, and 2 `private` (one `working` and one `production`).
 Use these subnets to deploy any resources other than those directly associated with `kubernetes`.

-Let `kubernetes` create dedicated public and private subnets that run in parallel to those created by TF-VPC.
+Let `kops` create dedicated public and private subnets that run in parallel to those created by terraform-vpc.
 In `kops edit cluster`, allocate CIDRs of available address space.

 ## NAT Gateways
-NAT Gateways are created by TF-VPC and one is needed for each AZ.
+NAT Gateways are created by terraform-vpc and one is needed for each AZ.
 You can share a NAT Gateway for use by `kubernetes` and your other AWS-based resources simultaneously.
 This is the only exception to the separation of `kops` and TF.
 During `kops edit cluster`, specify the NAT Gateway in the private subnet using the keyword `egress` as shown in the [kops Example networking spec](#kops-example-networking-spec).

 ## Route tables
-TF-VPC sets up route tables for all of the standard subnets.
+terraform-vpc sets up route tables for all of the standard subnets.
 The `private` subnets default route for external traffic is the NAT Gateway in that zone.
 The `public` subnets default route is through an Internet Gateway.

 `kops` manages the subnets for your `kubernetes` resources so it also manages these route tables.
-Specifying the NAT Gateway that TF-VPC created in `egress` will configure the default routes for these subnets to its specified NAT Gateway.
+Specifying the NAT Gateway that terraform-vpc created in `egress` will configure the default routes for these subnets to its specified NAT Gateway.

 Because NAT Gateways don't have tags on AWS, `kops` keeps track of this NAT Gateway by AWS-tagging the route table with K=V pair `AssociatedNatGateway=nat-05ee835341f099286`.
 This is for the delete logic in `kops` that likely wouldn't actually be able to delete the Gateway (because it would still be in use by other routes), but it would attempt to delete it as a "related resource".

 ## Tags
-TF-VPC tags all of the resources that it creates and manages as `Managed By=Terraform`.
+terraform-vpc tags all of the resources that it creates and manages as `Managed By=Terraform`.
 Likewise, `kops` tags the resources that it creates and manages with `KubernetesCluster=<clustername>`.
-By letting `kops` create its own subnets, `kops` related tags are all restricted to resources that are owned by `kops`, so TF-VPC doesn't ever need to know about `kops` and vice versa.
+By letting `kops` create its own subnets, `kops` related tags are all restricted to resources that are owned by `kops`, so terraform-vpc doesn't ever need to know about `kops` and vice versa.

 ## kops Example networking spec